 Doing it alone is so complex because there are lots of licenses you need.
 To avoid trouble the best thing to do is to collaborate with people who already have these licenses and just come in, although you might not gain what you want.

 As a producer or an artist, to survive in the industry you must do loads of collaboration.

 How do you approach them?

 First, you need to contact the people you want to work with and have loads of meetings of course.
 They will check your profile and what you’ve done.
-Also, during the meeting, you’ll have to ask about the deals, for instance hiring their space or it could be sharing the deals in other ways such as fees, the bar for drinks.
+Also, during the meeting, you’ll have to ask about the deals, for instance hiring their space or it could share the deals in other ways such as fees, and the bar for drinks.
 Of course, you’ll have to talk about the money, because you have to make the money.
 Different companies work differently.

 What’s the most exciting thing about creating concerts?